bda4s/bda4s.github.io/Previous.md

 ---
 ## Previous Workshops

+Our previous workshops:

-We are very pleased to bring the first edition of the Big Data Analytics for Sustainability workshop, co-located with IEEE BigData.
+- [1st International Workshop on Big Data Analytics for Sustainability (BDA4S)](2021) - In collaboration with Big Data 2021 (virtual)

+## Other Reladted Workshops

 The organising team have previously led the following co-related past events: